micahkepe/blog/content/ai-job-impact/index.md

 In the book Leading Projects with Data, author Marcus Glowasz writes:

-{{ note(body="
-Nowadays, no accountant would imagine doing their work by hand, but back then [in the late 1970s and early 1980s], many accountants were hesitant, fearing that these tools would make their jobs obsolete.
-And, to some extent, their fears were well-founded.
-Since 1980, around 400,000 accounting clerks have become obsolete as spreadsheets took over their role.
-But spreadsheets made accounting more effective and easier, which resulted in 600,000 new jobs in the accounting industry.
+> Nowadays, no accountant would imagine doing their work by hand, but back
+> then [in the late 1970s and early 1980s], many accountants were hesitant,
+> fearing that these tools would make their jobs obsolete.
+And, to some
+> extent, their fears were well-founded.
+Since 1980, around 400,000 accounting
+> clerks have become obsolete as spreadsheets took over their role.
+But
+> spreadsheets made accounting more effective and easier, which resulted in
+> 600,000 new jobs in the accounting industry.
 (Glowasz, 2022, p.
-138-139) ")}}
+138-139)

 The introduction of spreadsheets did indeed lead to the automation of many tasks previously done manually.
 However, it also created new opportunities